-Revenue for the first quarter of 2001 decreased \$15.0 million, or 12%, as compared to the first quarter of 2000.
+Revenue for the second quarter and first six months of 2001 decreased \$65.8 and \$80.8 million, or 47% and 30%, as compared to the same calendar periods of 2000, respectively.
 This revenue decrease is attributable to decreased end customer demand for our products, including our high density products.
 Revenue declined across all geographies and the communications end market was particularly weak.
+The semiconductor and PLD markets are currently in the midst of a significant downturn.